Principal component analysis

-Principal component analysis (PCA) is a popular technique for analyzing large datasets containing a high number of dimensions/features per observation, increasing the interpretability of data while preserving the maximum amount of information, and enabling the visualization of multidimensional data.
-Formally, PCA is a statistical technique for reducing the dimensionality of a dataset.
-This is accomplished by linearly transforming the data into a new coordinate system where (most of) the variation in the data can be described with fewer dimensions than the initial data.
+Principal component analysis (PCA) is a linear dimensionality reduction technique with applications in exploratory data analysis, visualization and data preprocessing.

+The data is linearly transformed onto a new coordinate system such that the directions (principal components) capturing the largest variation in the data can be easily identified.

+The principal components of a collection of points in a real coordinate space are a sequence of $p$ unit vectors, where the $i$-th vector is the direction of a line that best fits the data while being orthogonal to the first $i-1$ vectors.
+Here, a best-fitting line is defined as one that minimizes the average squared perpendicular distance from the points to the line.
+These directions (i.e., principal components) constitute an orthonormal basis in which different individual dimensions of the data are linearly uncorrelated.
 Many studies use the first two principal components in order to plot the data in two dimensions and to visually identify clusters of closely related data points.

 Principal component analysis has applications in many fields such as population genetics, microbiome studies, and atmospheric science.

-The principal components of a collection of points in a real coordinate space are a sequence of $p$ unit vectors, where the $i$-th vector is the direction of a line that best fits the data while being orthogonal to the first $i-1$ vectors.
-Here, a best-fitting line is defined as one that minimizes the average squared perpendicular distance from the points to the line.
-These directions constitute an orthonormal basis in which different individual dimensions of the data are linearly uncorrelated.
-Principal component analysis is the process of computing the principal components and using them to perform a change of basis on the data, sometimes using only the first few principal components and ignoring the rest.